 Christopher J. Walker

 Professor Walker’s research focuses on administrative law, regulation, and law and policy at the agency level.
-His publications have appeared or are forthcoming in the Administrative Law Review, Fordham Law Review, George Washington Law Review, Minnesota Law Review, and Stanford Law Review, among others.
+His publications have appeared or are forthcoming in the Administrative Law Review, Fordham Law Review, George Washington Law Review, Minnesota Law Review, and Southern California Law Review, among others.
 His empirical study on agency statutory interpretation is forthcoming this summer in the Stanford Law Review (draft here).
 The Administrative Conference of the United States has commissioned a follow-up study focusing on federal agencies in the legislative process, which Professor Walker expects to complete by the end of 2015.